Cyclenerd/ethereum_nvidia_miner/README.md

 ## Help 👍

 If you have found a bug (English is not my mother tongue) or have any improvements, send me a pull request.

+#### Known issues

+Nvidia tools (especially nvidia-smi) seems to be lagging on 7 GPU rigs, crashing the system and/or causing some system instabilities.
+Issue reproduced on 2 differents 7 GPUs rigs (different motherboard & GPU brands)